HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \item Running Test Cases in a Docker Environment.
 After reintegrating the code into the project, the next step is to validate the effectiveness of the generated fix.
 We install all dependencies for each bug in each project within a Docker environment, which ensures isolation and reproducibility during testing.
 The bug’s test cases are then executed, providing a consistent platform for evaluating the correctness of the generated code.
 After this test evaluation, we restore the original state by deleting the current file and renaming the backup file ((File\_Backup)) to its original file name.
 To determine whether a bug is successfully fixed, we consider it resolved if at least one of the n samples (where n=10) generated by nucleus sampling passes the test cases, demonstrating functional correctness.

 \item Calculating Pass@k as Evaluation Metric.
-In line with a previous study \cite{chen2021evaluating,du2023classeval,yu2024codereval,li2024deveval}, we evaluate the functional correctness of programs by executing test cases to calculate the pass@k as shown in Formula \ref{eq:pass_at_k}.
+In line with previous studies \citep{chen2021evaluating,du2023classeval,yu2024codereval,parasaram2024fact}, we evaluate the functional correctness of programs by executing test cases to calculate the pass@k as shown in Formula \ref{eq:pass_at_k}.
 This step measures the success rate of the model-generated code over k attempts.
-Specifically, we generate $n$ code samples per query ($n \geq k$), then count the number of correct programs $c$ that pass the test cases ($c \leq n$), and calculate the Pass@k.
+Specifically, we generate $n$ code samples by issuing $n$ separate queries to the LLM ($n \geq k$), then count the number of correct programs $c$ that pass the test cases ($c \leq n$), and calculate the Pass@k.

+Where $\mathbb{E}$ denotes the mean Pass@k computed over all bugs in the dataset.
+When $n-c < k$ (i.e., when the number of failed attempts is less than $k$), Pass@k equals 1, as success is guaranteed within $k$ attempts.
 For example, if 3 out of 10 generated samples pass the test cases, \( c = 3 \) and \( n = 10 \), allowing us to compute pass@k for \( k = 1, 3, 5, 10 \).
 We compute pass@k for each bug and aggregate the results across all bugs to derive the overall performance of HAFix and baseline approaches.

 Pass@k is chosen because it reflects the likelihood of the bug being fixed within k attempts, aligning with realistic bug-fixing scenarios where multiple solutions can be attempted.
 Compared to metrics used by previous works such as the number of bugs fixed or exact match \citep{jiang2023impact,lu2021codexglue,wang2021codet5,xia2024automated}, pass@k considers the distribution of correct fixes across multiple attempts rather than evaluating bug fixes in a binary manner.
 This provides a more nuanced measure of model effectiveness.